Skip to content

 • A 1.8 density foam cushion with a 5″ core on a three-seat average size sofa should last 5 years for someone weighing 180 lbs.
 However, for a 250 lb. person, this lifespan may reduce to 3 years, and for a 300 lb. person, it may drop to less than 1 year.

-• A 2.5 density foam cushion with a 5″ core on the same sofa should last 15 years for someone weighing 180 lbs.
+• A 2.5 density foam cushion with a 5″ core on the top sectional sofas should last 15 years for someone weighing 180 lbs.
 For a 250 lb. person, the lifespan may reduce to less than 10 years, and for a 300 lb. person, it may drop to 5 years.

 Increasing the surface area or thickness of the cushions can extend their lifespan beyond these estimates.